wdanilo/luna-rfcs/text/0000-comments-overhaul.md

 of code.
 A todo comment looks like `# TODO`, followed by whatever string you want, and can even span multiple lines (as they get concatenated together up to the first blank line).
-Todo comments are known as 'tagging comments' in Luna, and are associated with the line below the comment.
+Todo comments are known as 'tagging comments' in Luna, and are part of a documentation comment.
+They have specific visual styles associated with them in debug documentation, and are not included in the rendered documentation in release mode.

 You can use these comments on the graph as well.
 Each node has a 'comment' button, and pressing this will open up a text field.
 Anything you type in here